 Monounsaturated and polyunsaturated fat.
 These are considered the nutritional good guys.
 Monounsaturated fats have been shown to decrease bad cholesterol (LDL) while maintaining good cholesterol (HDL).
 And research shows both mono and poly unsaturated fats are beneficial for heart health, supporting healthy cholesterol levels, and play an important role in your overall health.
 Plus consuming foods containing healthy fats increase feelings of satisfaction and satiety, helping you feel fuller longer.

-Saturated and trans fats, on the other hand, are classified as 'bad' fats because they increase risk of heart disease, clog arteries, elevate bad cholesterol levels, and negatively impact overall health.
+Saturated and trans fats.
+These are classified as the bad fats due to their link to increased risk of heart disease, clogged arteries, elevated bad cholesterol levels, and negatively impact overall health.
 In fact, studies have shown that even small amounts of trans fat can lower good cholesterol (HDL) and raise bad cholesterol (LDL), increasing risk of heart disease and stroke.
 Yikes!

-That's why The American Heart Association recommends saturated fat consumption be limited to 5-6% of daily calorie consumption.
-For example, if someone who consumes 1600 calories a day that equates to about 10-11 grams of saturated fat...and those fats can add up quick!
+The American Heart Association recommends limiting saturated fat consumption to just 5-6% of your daily calorie consumption.
+For example, if someone who consumes 1600 calories a day that equates to about 10-11 grams of saturated fat... and those fats can add up quick!

 Nut butter and seed butters

 What Foods Contain Saturated and Trans Fats?